How Do Government Shutdowns Affect Markets?

 Since there are 12 funding bills, the impact of a shutdown can differ depending on which bills have been passed and which agencies still have the legal authority to spend money.
 Many federal agencies must halt or scale back their operations on October 1 if they lack legal permission to continue spending.

-Government shutdowns only affect programs funded through discretionary spending, which accounted for 27% of the government’s total budget in 2024 (see Figure 1).
+Government shutdowns only affect programs funded through discretionary spending, which accounted for 27% of the government’s total budget in 2024.
+See Figure 1.
 They don’t affect mandatory programs like Social Security, Medicare or Medicaid because they receive funding through separate long-term mechanisms.

-Figure 1 | Discretionary Spending Accounted for 27% of the Total Budget Last Year
+Figure 1 | Discretionary Spending Accounted for 27% of the Total Budget in 2024

 Breakdown of the Federal Government’s $6.8 Trillion Budget in Fiscal Year 2024